Evans Woollen III: Early life and education

 Evans Woollen III was born in Indianapolis, Indiana, on August 10, 1927, to Lydia (Jameson) and Evans Woollen Jr. The Woollen family's ties to Indianapolis date from the 1840s.
 "Evans" was the maiden name of Woollen III's great-grandmother.
-Woolley III's father and grandfather, Evans Woollen Jr. and Evans Woollen Sr., were prominent Indianapolis bankers and arts patrons.
+Woollen III's father and grandfather, Evans Woollen Jr. and Evans Woollen Sr., were prominent Indianapolis bankers and arts patrons.
 Woollen was a descendant of Samuel Merrill, a former Indiana state treasurer, and Conrad Baker, a former Indiana governor.

 Woollen attended Indianapolis Public Schools and took art classes at the John Herron Art Institute before transferring to The Hotchkiss School, an exclusive preparatory school in Lakeville, Connecticut, during his junior year of high school.
 Woollen, who later remarked that he had wanted to be an architect since his youth, studied under modern architects Philip Johnson and Louis Kahn at Yale University.
 In addition, Woollen trained under architects Paul Schweikher and John M. Johansen.
 Woollen graduated from Yale School of Architecture in 1952, earning a B.A. and an M.Arch. degree.

 Woollen apprenticed at Johnson's firm in New Canaan, Connecticut, which was a center for modern architectural design at that time.
 Johnson was the noted modernist architect of the Glass House in New Canaan.
 Woollen also worked on his own for two years before establishing his practice in Indianapolis in 1955.

 Marriage and family

-In 1955 Woollen married Nancy Sewell, a psychotherapist, educator, and arts community leader.
+In 1955, Woollen married Nancy Sewell, a psychotherapist, educator, and arts community leader.
 The Woollens settled in Indianapolis and moved into the former residence of Indianapolis architect Kurt Vonnegut Sr. on North Illinois Street in 1962.
 The home was also the boyhood home of Vonnegut's son, the noted author Kurt Vonnegut Jr. The Woollens were the parents of two sons, Malcolm and Ian.
-Nancy Sewell Woolen died in 1992.
+Nancy Sewell Woollen died in 1992.

 Following Woollen's retirement from his architectural practice in Indianapolis around 2001, he moved to Boulder, Colorado, where he designed his own home.